 By the end of 2013, the Social Security Administration expects Social Security Disability Insurance (SSDI) claims to reach 1.1 million, according to timesunion.com.

-“In light of these levels of pending Social Security disability claims, it’s extremely important to be sure you qualify for SSDI benefits before applying,” said an assistant vice president of claims.
-“Then, it’s crucial to have all the necessary medical documentation and a treating physician’s support for your claim.
-One of the best ways to improve your chances earlier in the process is seeking professional SSDI representation.”
+“In light of these levels of pending Social Security disability claims, it’s essential to be sure you qualify for SSDI benefits before applying,” said an assistant vice president of claims.
+“Then, having all the necessary medical documentation and a treating physician’s support for your claim is crucial.
+One of the best ways to improve your chances earlier in the process is to seek professional SSDI representation.”

 These five tips from timesunion.com may also help you: